Skip To Main Content

 4. Here’s the link: https://example.com

-5. Please complete this by the end of next Tuesday, though you can start now.
+5. Please complete this by the end of next Tuesday, but feel free to start now.